Project overview

 Findings:

-Add descriptions: Although users found the image carousel helpful, they also wanted more detailed descriptions like dive conditions, depth, visibility, and expected marine life.
+Include descriptions: Although users found the image carousel helpful, they also wanted more detailed descriptions like dive conditions, depth, visibility, and possible marine life.

-Make buttons more clear: Adding a button will make the action users should take more obvious.
+Strengthen calls to action: Add a button to make the action users should take more obvious.